ryramos14/GitLab/quiz.md

 git checkout top_ten
 git merge test
 ```
+The changes made in the test branch will be merged into the top_ten branch.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?